Cycles in the de Rham cohomology of abelian varieties over number fields: The main theorem over and its proof

-\begin{para} Before giving the proof of this lemma, we first explain how to use a result of Noot to translate problems on representations of $G^\circ\dR$ to problems on representations of $G_\ell$.
+\begin{para} We now explain how to use \cite{K17}*{Cor.~2.3.1} to translate problems on representations of $G^\circ_\aT$ to problems on representations of $G_\ell$.\footnote{In a previous version of this paper, we used a result of Noot \cite{N09}*{Thm.~4.2}, which assumes that $(G\MT(A)_{\bar{\bQ}})^{\der}$ does not have any simple factor of type $\SO_{2k}$ for $k\geq 4$.
+We thank one of the referees for pointing out to me this result of Kisin, which shows the same result without hypothesis on the type of $G\MT(A)$.} This is the main idea of the proofs of \Cref{nonisom} and \Cref{nomoresub}.
 We fix an embedding $\bar{K}\rightarrow \bar{\bQ}_\ell$.
 Since the de Rham and \'etale cohomologies can be viewed as fiber functors of the category of motives with absolute Hodge cycles, we have an isomorphism of representations of $(G\MT)_{\bar{\bQ}_\ell}$: